ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 ### Single Dataset Column

-If input to the LLM is just the content of a single dataset column (without any other prefixed or suffixed text), no `prompt` template should be provided and the `name` of the feature must correspond to a column in the input dataset.
+If it is intended for the input to the LLM to be just the content of a single dataset column (without any other prefixed or suffixed text), no `prompt` template should be provided and the `name` of the feature must correspond to that specific column in the input dataset.
 See the following example.

 ```yaml
 input_features: